- Are you entering the job market for the first time?

-- do well in the hiring process
+- Do well in the hiring process

 - Manage your references:

-- Offer references only when requested.
+- Offer references only when you’re asked for them.

 When your references are from outside Canada

-Employers don’t often phone out-of-country references.
+Employers don’t often phone references outside the country.

-When your references have retired, relocated or are otherwise unavailable
+When your references have retired or moved

 When you don’t want your current employer to know you’re looking for work